vitobotta/hetzner-k3s/README.md

 ## What is this?

-This is a CLI tool to super quickly and super easily create and manage Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud) using the lightweight Kubernetes distribution [k3s](https://k3s.io/) from [Rancher](https://rancher.com/).
-In a recent test I created a 200 node HA cluster (3 masters, 197 worker nodes) in just **under 4 minutes** (when using only public network since private networks are limited to 100 instances per network).
-I believe this is a world record :)
+This is a CLI tool designed to make it incredibly fast and easy to create and manage Kubernetes clusters on [Hetzner Cloud](https://www.hetzner.com/cloud) using [k3s](https://k3s.io/), a lightweight Kubernetes distribution from [Rancher](https://rancher.com/).
+In a test run, I created a **500**-node highly available cluster (3 masters, 497 worker nodes) in just **under 11 minutes** - though this was with only the public network, as private networks are limited to 100 instances per network.
+I think this might be a world record!

-Hetzner Cloud is an awesome cloud provider which offers a truly great service with the best performance/cost ratio in the market and locations in both Europe and USA.
+Hetzner Cloud is an awesome cloud provider that offers excellent service with the best performance-to-cost ratio available.
+They have data centers in Europe, USA and Singapore, making it a versatile choice.

-k3s is my favorite Kubernetes distribution because it uses much less memory and CPU, leaving more resources to workloads.
-It is also super quick to deploy and upgrade because it's a single binary.
+k3s is my go-to Kubernetes distribution because it's lightweight, using far less memory and CPU, which leaves more resources for your workloads.
+It is also incredibly fast to deploy and upgrade because, thanks to being a single binary.

-Using `hetzner-k3s`, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes **2-3 minutes** only.
-This includes
+With `hetzner-k3s`, setting up a highly available k3s cluster with 3 master nodes and 3 worker nodes takes only **2-3 minutes**.
+This includes:

-- creating all the infrastructure resources (instances, private network, firewall)
+- Creating all the necessary infrastructure resources (instances, placement groups, load balancer, private network, and firewall).
-- deploying k3s to the nodes
+- Deploying k3s to the nodes.
-- installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers right away
+- Installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers immediately.
-- installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to provision persistent volumes using Hetzner's block storage
+- installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to handle persistent volumes using Hetzner's block storage.
-- installing the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to make upgrades to a newer version of k3s easy and quick
+- Installing the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) to simplify and speed up k3s version upgrades.
-- installing the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to allow for autoscaling node pools
+- Installing the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to enable autoscaling of node pools.

-Also see this [documentation page](https://github.com/vitobotta/hetzner-k3s/blob/main/docs/Setting%20up%20a%20cluster.md) for a tutorial on how to set up a cluster with the most common setup to get you started.
+For a step-by-step guide on setting up a cluster with the most common configuration, check out this [documentation page](https://github.com/vitobotta/hetzner-k3s/blob/main/docs/Setting%20up%20a%20cluster.md).

 ___
 ## Who am I?

-I'm the Lead Platform Architect for event management platform [Brella](https://www.brella.io/), based in Finland.
-I am responsible for all the technical aspects of the platform including development, infrastructure and mentoring developers.
-In my free time I act as a bug bounty hunter to find and responsibly disclose vulnerabilities in web applications.

-See my public profile with links for connecting with me [here](https://vitobotta.com/).
+Hey there!
+I’m the Lead Platform Architect at [Brella](https://www.brella.io/), an event management platform based in Finland.
+You could say I’m the person who ensures everything works smoothly.
+That includes handling coding, infrastructure, and supporting the rest of the development team.

+Outside of my main job, I spend time looking for security bugs as a bug bounty hunter.
+My goal is to find vulnerabilities in web applications and report them responsibly so they can be fixed.

+If you’d like to connect or just have a chat, feel free to check out my public profile [here](https://vitobotta.com/).
+You’ll find all the necessary links there.

 ---